TonyDeRosia/evennia-minimud/CONTRIBUTING.md

 pip install -r requirements-test.txt pip install -e .
 ```
+Running `pytest` before installing these packages will lead to test
+collection errors because Django and Evennia cannot be imported.

 You can run `scripts/setup_test_env.sh` to perform these commands
 automatically.
 Once everything is installed, run the tests with: